 NBLSA will continue its participation in government regulatory advocacy through the White Paper Program.
 White papers are used to educate and advise on policies or legislation.
-The first issue NBLSA will be addressing will be revisions to Stand Your Ground laws in continuance of our efforts in seeking #JusticeForTrayvon and similarly-situated people.
-NBLSA will also attempt to address other issues as they arise.
-If you would like to assist the White Paper Program, contact firstname.lastname@example.org.
+The first issue NBLSA will examine will be the role school suspensions play in the School-to-Prison Pipeline.
+NBLSA will also address voting rights in North Carolina in the wake of the passage of a new, more restrictive voter identification law.
+If you would like to assist the White Paper Program, contact email@example.com.

 Public Comments are also used to ask important questions and send comments to agencies that are drafting regulations.
 Each agency must be responsive to these comments and use this information to draft a comprehensive regulation.
 NBLSA will be drafting public comments on behalf of the organization for questions important to our communities and constituency.